Hawkynt/LearnCoding/README.md

 #### Open-Source

 - **Open-Source Contribution:** Understand the importance of open-source.
-Learn about different licenses and how to contribute to open-source projects.
+Learn how to contribute to open-source projects, track bugs and request features.
 - **License Models:** Learn about the different licenses available, their pros and cons.
 - **Sharing Code:** Write examples to share your code under an open-source license.
 Contribute to existing projects and document your contributions.